 My suggestion is, NO. Don’t make amends with someone who doesn’t want to hear from you.
 Karma, energy needs to be changed first and that can be done.

 I did this in Alcoholics Anonymous a few months ago.
 I went up and told this girl that I had these resentments at but that I’d never outwardly verbalized her and I set it up as trying to make amends.

 I felt a lot of fear beforehand and I started talking to her and within a minute, she had cut me off, cursed me out and walked off and I realized WOW.
 The purpose of the amends was to make things better and that did not make things any better.

 Therefore, that was an example of what not to do.

 Another experience I’d like to share is that one day, when I was remembering about 6 months to a year in sobriety.
 I was remembering all the girls I dated and all the things I’d done and I got this desire to make amends during AA Step 9.

-I’m like, I’m gonna call all them up and apologize and I shared that thankfully at AA Step 9 meeting before I did it.
+I was like, I’m going to call them all up and apologize and I shared that thankfully at the AA Step 9 meeting before I did it.
 A lot of the other amends ideas I had, I did not share with anyone before I did them and some of them were painful for everybody and could have been handled nicer.